indranildeveloper/indranildeveloper-kepler.gl/contributing/DEVELOPERS.md

 ### Push a new release

-In order to publish a new version of kepler.gl a developer must perform the following steps:
+In order to publish a new version of indranildeveloper-kepler.gl a developer must perform the following steps:

 1. Update **package.json** file with the new version value.
 Run `npm version major | minor | patch` to update version accordingly.
 2. Update **CHANGELOG.md** with the latest commit changes.
 Print commits with `git log --pretty=oneline --abbrev-commit`